Dhaulagiri Base Camp Trek

 Arrive in Kathmandu: Upon arrival at Tribhuwan international airport, welcomed by our representative and transfer to hotel.
 The remainder of the afternoon is at leisure.
 A pre trip meeting and briefing will held all together with you at hotel about the daily program activities by company representative and your trip Leader/Guide where you can discuss your final questions all together.

 After breakfast the day will start with a guided tour of Kathmandu's historical and spiritual key attractions; including the historic Kathmndu Durbar Square, the famous 'Monkey Temple' (Swayambunath) and then finally visit to Patan Durbar square which is situated the heart of the city constitutes the focus of visitor's attraction.
-In the evening there will be pre-trip discussion where yo&
+In the evening there will be pre-trip discussion where you can meet your group leader/guide then you can ask any questions you may have.

 This day after breakfast being early in the morning we drive to Beni (850m) via Pokhara, approximately the drive should take 8/9 hours and you’ll find most of the part enjoyable, and offering good scenery.
 Beni is at the confluence of the Myagdi Khola and the Kali Gandaki

 Leaving Beni and Kali Gandaki the treks head west along the north bank of the Myagdi Khola through the village of Beni Mangalghat to Singa and Tatopani (hot springs).
-Crossing the bridge beyond the village to the south bank of the river, the trail makes a little half loop before crossing another bridge, near the village of Simalchour, back to the north bank from where it continues to the&
+Crossing the bridge beyond the village to the south bank of the river, the trail makes a little half loop before crossing another bridge, near the village of Simalchour, back to the north bank from where it continues to the village of Babichor.

 The valley widens and terraced hills develop on both sides of the river.
 The trail is fairly level and you pass the village of Shahashradhara, cross the Duk Khola and walking through fields arrive at Ratorunga.
 From here the valley narrows again and the terraces disappear on either side of the river.
 Continue to the village of Dharapani (1400m).

 After crossing the river to its West Bank as you leave Phedi the trail starts climbing in earnest and there will be many switch-backs until you arrive at the ridge and the angle of ascent eases.
 Again the trail climbs steeply to the villages of Muri.
 Continue your trek to Sibang and Mattim.
-From here you continue up an incline to the snout of a ridge, descend to the Gatti Khola and reach&
+From here you continue up an incline to the snout of a ridge, descend to the Gatti Khola and reach Phalai Gaon (1810m).
+Cross the Dhara Khola to once again emerge on the west bank of the Myagdi Khola and then climb a ridge to the large Magar village of Muri (1850m).

 Descend a gentle slope, and cross a rocky stream.
 Descend a path amid terraced fields to Dhora Khola.
 Cross the river and climb to the right up the mountainside to Ghorban Dhara.
 The view from this pass is fine, for the first time you can see Ghustung south (6465m).
 Follow the right bank path past Naura where you begin to ascend the mountainside.
-After climbing for a short while, take a &
+After climbing for a short while, take a path that traverses the steep grass-covered hill.
+The Myagdi Khola assumes a steep-walled V-shape as the traverse ends and a high, winding path climbs the steep, grassy slope.
+The steep slope with not tolerates any missteps but the path is well constructed with a great number of zigzag stone step paths.
+At last the long climb ends, and you enter a traverse to the right here you must also beware of falling into the gorge of the Myagdi Khola.
+Soon you descend through a forested area, emerging to a ridge snout where Bagara (2080) is visible.
+Descend through terraced fields to this mountain village where you camp in people's yards or the terraced fields.

 The trail first descends through terraced fields to a small ridge and then through a forest to Jyardan which is the most remote permanent settlement in these parts.
 After the settlement a high winding path crosses a rocky area and then descends before climbing again to Lipshe where there is on single hut.
-The trail continues through a forest to Lapche Kharka and then climbs to the level &
+The trail continues through a forest to Lapche Kharka and then climbs to the level area at Dobang (2520m).

 After crossing a wooden bridge out of Dobang the trail ascends a forested area.
 Soon the west face of Dhaulagiri I (8,167 meters) becomes visible through breaks in the trees.
 Descend to the Myagdi Khola and cross it via a wooden bridge to the east bank continue to Chartare.
 Passing through forests again, you cut across a rocky area and cross a stream to Choriban Khola (3110m).

 Follow a trail to the terminal moraine of the Chhonbarban Glacier and enter the glacier from the right.
 Tukche Peak (6837m) becomes visible straight on; at the far end while the impressive north flank of Dhaulagiri I (8167m) dominates the skyline to your right.
 After a short while you will reach Italian Base Camp (3,660m), which is also the site of your camp for the night.
-To the west ar&
+To the west are the peaks of Dhaulagiri II (7,751m), Dhaulagiri III (7,715m) and Dhaulagiri V (7,618m).

 We will spend a day here in order to acclimatize and adjust to the thinning of the air.
 It is recommended that your body acclimatizes to the high altitude and be “Tuned” for the even higher altitudes to come.